 - 20. Small cask or barrel

 - 21. About ear

 - 22. Benign tumors

 - 25. In a different way

 - 30. One charged with a crime

 - 31. Chinese principle underlying

 - the universe

 - 32. Long, narrow straps

 CLUES DOWN

 59. Playing card with three spots 62.
-Single lens reflex 63.
-Time of the 90th meridian,
+Single lens reflex

 Maeve Lusignan, Reegan Reynolds, Sierra Girard, Marcy Dawley, Mike and Roberta Rocchetti.
 They also helped TEEG with its Halloween Costume distribution.
 Children from the surrounding towns were able to select Halloween costumes that were donated by Walmart.
 The costumes ranged from newborn sizes to adults.
 From left: Maeve Lusignan, Kaelyn Tremblay, Brayden Cutler, Katie Lamontagne.

 SPORTS

 continued from page A1

 the end of regulation, however, they talked again, and both coaches agreed ending the game right there was the right move to make.

-Another reason for not playing overtime is that both coaches expect to play again, possibly this week, "in a regional final," Snelling called it.
+were hobbling around at the end of the game and we both knew

+Another reason for not play-

-they don't have lights, so it was starting to get dark," said
+"The game started late, and they don't have lights, so it was starting to get dark," said